 So, to sum up: good once-in-a-while experience (with a group and on a weekday morning).
 The end.

 Robyn Lee, Serious Eats editor, A Hamburger Today editor in chief

 My favorite part of the experience was watching Dom make the pies.
-It was almost zen-like; he made pizza-making look like the easiest thing in the world (of course, he's had enough practice), impressive considering the hot and humid atmosphere and the plumes of smoke whirling around the room.
+It was peaceful; he made pizza-making look like the easiest thing in the world (of course, he's had enough practice), impressive considering the hot and humid atmosphere and the plumes of smoke whirling around the room.
 I particularly liked the finishing flourishes on the pie—the snipping of the basil, sloshing of olive oil, and sprinkling of grated cheese.